jliang249/cse15l-lab-reports/lab-report-1-week1.md

 - Then, back to the client and type in the following code
     >scp "/Users/Jiayi Liang/.ssh/id_ed25519.pub" jil249@ieng6.ucsd.edu:~/.ssh/authorized_keys

-    **Note**: Disregard the quotation if your username has no space.
+    **Note: Disregard the quotation if your username has no space.
 If your username has a space like, "Jiayi Liang," then make sure to put the commend in quotation like above.
-I learned from a classmate that computer REALLY hate space and without the quotation, the command will not work.
+I learned from a classmate that computer REALLY hate space and without the quotation, the command will not work.**

 - The following message will pop up if it's copied successfully to the remote computer